ColbyBaucom/ColbyBaucom.github.io/about.md

 permalink: /about/
 ---

-My name is Colby Baucom and I'm a 2nd year undergraduate at UCLA.
-I'm a mathematics for teaching major, with a specialization in computing and a minor in LGBTQ studies.
+My name is Colby Baucom and I'm a 3rd year undergraduate at UCLA.
+I'm a mathematics for teaching major, with a specialization in computing.
 I love learning about math, programming, music, and education!

 ### Contact me